huggingface/blog/smolagents.md

 ✨ **Simplicity**: the logic for agents fits in ~thousand lines of code (see [this file](https://github.com/huggingface/smolagents/blob/main/src/smolagents/agents.py)).
 We kept abstractions to their minimal shape above raw code!

-🧑‍💻 **First-class support for Code Agents**, i.e. agents that write their actions in code (as opposed to "agents being used to write code"), [a](https://www.notion.so/huggingface2/tutorials/secure_code_execution)s explained above.
+🧑‍💻 **First-class support for Code Agents**, i.e. agents that write their actions in code (as opposed to "agents being used to write code").
 To make it secure, we support executing in sandboxed environments via [E2B](https://e2b.dev/).

-- On top of this `CodeAgent` class, we still support the standard `ToolCallingAgent`  that writes actions as JSON/text blobs.
+- On top of this [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) class, we still support the standard [`ToolCallingAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.ToolCallingAgent) that writes actions as JSON/text blobs.

 🤗 **Hub integrations**: you can share and load tools to/from the Hub, and more is to come!